 For CE Marked products in the European marketplace, you may need to inform your notified body of any planned design changes, for example.

 A key underlying requirement for any regulatory body is that you must have robust documentation of your changes and of any evidence that you’ve assessed and found the changes to be safe.

 Robust documentation is vital, even if you determine that the change does not require notifying regulatory bodies and determine a “letter to file” is all that is needed.
 (Note: “Letter to file” decisions must result in some sort of documentation to support the regulatory rationale.)

 This brings me to a common pitfall that the FDA has certainly recognized.
 Oftentimes when companies go through the decision-making process, they may determine a new product change submission is required, swaying their decision to not pursue that change after all to avoid the added time and effort it will take.

 This sort of unfortunate situation turned out to be a driving force behind the FDA Case for Quality Program, in which findings from the program’s pilot revealed many worthwhile changes were not being made due to regulatory hurdles and obstacles.

 The Case for Quality initiative has since made huge strides in breaking down those barriers and encouraging innovative, quality-based changes.

-Risk and change management connection
+change management and risk connection